0xFar5eer/Warp2Api/README.md

 #### API Key Protection (Optional)
 - **API_KEY**: Set this to enable API key authentication for all endpoints
+  - If set to empty string: No authentication required
-  - If set: Only requests with matching API key are allowed
+  - If set to a value: Only requests with matching API key are allowed
-  - If not set: All requests are allowed (backward compatible)
-  - Default: `super_secure_key` (change this in production!)
   - Can be provided via `X-API-Key` header or `api_key` query parameter

 #### Proxy Settings (Optional)